Another French travel story....

 conversation had slowly died down, always a good sign in any eating place -

-(the patron and his wife) with countless bottles of simple wine, red, rose and white,
+the only activity at the bar was the coming and going of the servers (the patron and his wife) with countless bottles of simple wine, red, rose and white, depending on the stage of developement at each table.

 A rare carafe of water was refilled, not being the preferred drink of the French of the